brian-zZZ/PDI_fusionner/README.md

 1. Data preparation

 * Place the processed data file, namely `pafnucy_total_rdkit-smiles-v1.csv`,  to `./files/data`.
-Notice that this file combines both the protein datasets, i.e., PDBBind, CASF-2013 and Astex datasets, and the drug SMILES dataset.
+Notice that this file combines both the protein datasets, i.e., PDBbind, CASF-2013 and Astex datasets, and the drug SMILES dataset.
 An entry of this file should look like:

    |     | PDB-ID | seq        | SMILES     | rdkit_smiles | Affinity-Value | set   |
    |:---:| ------ | ---------- | ---------- | ------------ | -------------- | ----- |